wincent/masochist/content/blog/keeping-up-to-date.md

 #### Mailing lists

 An alternative means of finding out about new product releases and updates is to subscribe to one of the opt-in mailing lists.
-The purpose and functioning of the lists are described [on this page](http://www.wincent.com/a/support/lists/) and you can subscribe or browse the archives by visiting <http://lists.wincent.com/>.
+The purpose and functioning of the lists are described [on this page](http://www.wincent.com/a/support/lists/).

 #### Wincent Colaiuta's personal weblog